nikl881/california-roadtrip/README.md

 ## UX perspective

 User stories, as an important part of the UX design, are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
-In a random order a list of important user stories has been drawn up bellow:
+In a random order a list of important user stories has been drawn up bellow from the perspective of the specific user that we aim for:

-*	As a (first time) visitor of the website, I want to see directly what kind of website I’m looking at;
+*	I want to see directly what kind of website I’m looking at;
-*	As a prospect, I want to see clearly what kind of services Nortstack delivers.
-I’m expecting to see relevant information without searching through the website;
+*	I want to see what the main goal of the website is (defined by differtend indicators);
-*	As a IT recruiter, searching projects for clients, I want to see relevant information about services and people behind the company.
+*	I want to easely use the mechanics of the website and see what the result is of clicking trough the highlighted content or event handling options;
-*	As a (co-)owner of the company, I want to use the website as an digital business card.
-I need the website to be in line of the corporate identity, and also be available for good use of mobile devices (responsive design);
+*	I want to possibility to easely return to a previous state within the workflow of the website;
-*	As a prospect/customer/visitor, I want to find some contact information about the company, i.e. email-addresses and location of the office.
+*	I want to see marks, highlighted buttons or other indicators that can show the results of single or multiple actions that i take on the website;

 In the following link additional information concerning the UX/UI design can be found.
 This includes wireframes and mockups and basic images for the branddesign: